-The following table sets forth, as of September 28, 1996, (i) the actual short-term debt and capitalization of the Company, (ii) such short-term debt and capitalization as adjusted to give effect to the Split-Off, and (iii) such as adjusted short-term debt and capitalization as further adjusted to reflect the sale of the shares of Common Stock offered by the Company in the Combined Offering (after deducting underwriting discounts and commissions and estimated offering expenses) and the application of the estimated net proceeds therefrom.
+The following table sets forth, as of June 29, 1996, (i) the actual short-term debt and capitalization of the Company, (ii) such short-term debt and capitalization as adjusted to give effect to the Split-Off (as if the Company had been organized as of such date), and (iii) such as adjusted short-term debt and capitalization as further adjusted to reflect the sale of the shares of Common Stock offered by the Company hereby at an assumed initial public offering price of \$15.00 per share (after deducting estimated underwriting discounts and commissions and estimated offering expenses) and the application of the estimated net proceeds therefrom.
+See "Use of Proceeds."

-SEPTEMBER 28, 1996 AS ACTUAL ADJUSTED(1) (IN THO USANDS, EXCEPT Short-term debt: Current maturities of long-term debt \$ 16,458 ======= \$ 16,458 ======= Long-term debt: Long-term debt Due to Ingram Industries 479,703 \$128,382 0 Total long-term debt Redeemable Class B Common Stock 608,558 471,142 128,382 Stockholders' equity(3)(4): Preferred Stock, \$0.01 par value; 1,000,000 shares authorized; 0, 0, and 0 shares issued and outstanding, respectively Class A Common Stock, \$0.01 par value; 265,000,000 shares authorized; 0 0 0 0, 0, and 20,200,000 shares issued and outstanding, respectively Class B Common Stock, \$0.01 par value; 135,000,000 shares authorized; 109,813,762 shares issued and outstanding Θ 0 202 (including 2,460,400 redeemable shares) Additional paid in capital Retained earnings Cumulative translation adjustment Unearned compensation 23,140 339,689 2,680 1,074 23,140 339,689 2,680 (594) 365,698 326,254 2,680 (594) Total stockholders' equity 365,989 365,989 , Total capitalization . , \$840,919 =======
+JUNE 29, 1996 ACTUAL ADJUSTED(1) AS FURTHER ADJUSTED(1)(2) (IN THO USANDS, EXCEPT SHARE DATA) Short-term debt: Current maturities of long-term debt \$ 12,044 ======= \$ 12,044 ====== \$ 12,044 ====== Long-term debt: Long-term debt Due to Ingram Industries \$297,464 0 Total long-term debt 756,737 297,464 Stockholders' equity(3)(4): Class A Common Stock, \$0.01 par value; 265,000,000 shares authorized; 0, 0, and 20,000,000 shares issued and outstanding, respectively 0 0 200 redeemable shares) 1,074 22,775 312,762 2,539 (749) 304,675 303,000 2,539 (749) Total stockholders' equity 338,801 338,401 610,739 Total capitalization \$1,095,538 ======= \$ 935,538 ====== \$925,776 ======

-- (1) As adjusted to reflect (i) the assumption by the Company of the accounts receivable program of Ingram Industries in satisfaction of amounts due to Ingram Industries (resulting in an increase of \$319.7 million in long-term debt, a decrease of \$479.7 million in amounts due to Ingram Industries, and a decrease of \$160.0 million in trade accounts receivable not reflected in this table) and (ii) approximately \$22.6 million of indebtedness to be incurred by the Company in connection with the acquisition of certain facilities currently utilized by the Company (resulting in an increase of \$22.6 million in long-term debt, which is reflected in this table, and a similar increase in property and equipment, which is not reflected in this table), as if such transactions had occurred on September 28, 1996.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources" and "Certain Transactions." - (2) As further adjusted to give effect to the issuance of the Common Stock offered by the Company in the Combined Offering (after deducting underwriting discounts and commissions and estimated offering expenses), the repayment of certain revolving indebtedness including certain amounts outstanding under the Credit Facility with the entire net proceeds therefrom, and the additional \$13.4 million non-cash charge related to certain Rollover Stock Options.
+- (1) As adjusted to reflect (i) the issuance of 2,510,400 redeemable shares of Class B Common Stock in the Employee Offering and the grant of 107,000 restricted shares of Class B Common Stock (unearned compensation) concurrently therewith; (ii) the repayment of \$17.2 million in long-term debt with the net proceeds from the Employee Offering; and (iii) after consideration of (i) and (ii), the assumption by the Company of certain debt facilities and the accounts receivable program of Ingram Industries in satisfaction of amounts due to Ingram Industries (resulting in an increase of \$383.7 million in long-term debt, a decrease of \$560.8 million in amounts due to Ingram Industries, and a decrease of \$160.0 million in trade accounts receivable, not reflected in this table), as if such transactions had occurred on June 29, 1996.
+Does not reflect approximately \$40.0 million of indebtedness, including capital lease obligations, which may be incurred by the Company in connection with the acquisition of or restructuring of lease agreements related to certain facilities currently utilized by the Company.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources" and "Certain Transactions." - (2) As further adjusted to give effect to the issuance of the Common Stock offered by the Company in this offering at an assumed initial public offering price of \$15.00 per share (after deducting estimated underwriting discounts and commissions and estimated offering expenses in connection with this offering) and the repayment of certain revolving indebtedness including certain amounts outstanding under the Credit Facility with the entire net proceeds therefrom, and the additional estimated \$9.8 million non-cash charge related to certain Rollover Stock Options.
 See "Use of Proceeds" and "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Overview." - (3) Each share of Class B Common Stock is convertible, at any time at the option of the holder, into one share of Common Stock.
 In addition, the Class B Common Stock will be automatically converted into Common Stock upon the occurrence of certain events.
-See "Description of Capital Stock." - (4) Excludes approximately 21,000,000 shares of Common Equity issuable in connection with outstanding stock options.
-See "Management -- 1996 Plan -- Options" and "-- Rollover Plans; Incentive Stock Units."
+See "Description of Capital Stock." - (4) Excludes approximately 20,200,000 shares of Common Equity issuable in